chisui/dakka/thesis/main.md

 Language extensions are enabled using `LANGUAGE` pragmas at the beginning of the file for which the extension should be enabled.

 - `DataKinds`: Allows data types to be promoted to kinds and value constructors to types[@paper-ghp].
 - `TypeFamilies`: Adds the ability to define type and data families.
-A type family can be thought of as a function on types.
+A type family can be thought of as a function on types[@paper-fwtf].
 - `PolyKinds`: Allows mixing different kinds.
 For example `k` in `l :: [k]` could normally only be of kind `*` but with `PolyKinds` it may be any kind.

 These extensions are the foundation for dependent typing in Haskell.